4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `loadtable table_name tid pid ttl segment_cnt`

-* table\_name: The table name
+* table\_name: the table name
-* tid: The id of the table
+* tid: the id of the table
-* pid: The shard id of the table
+* pid: the shard id of the table
 * ttl: Set the ttl value
 * segment\_cnt: Set the segment count, generally set to 8